hashicorp/terraform-provider-google/docs/r/container_cluster.html.markdown

 * `enable_legacy_abac` - (Optional) Whether the ABAC authorizer is enabled for this cluster.
     When enabled, identities in the system, including service accounts, nodes, and controllers, will have statically granted permissions beyond those provided by the RBAC configuration or IAM.
+    Defaults to `true`

 * `initial_node_count` - (Optional) The number of nodes to create in this cluster (not including the Kubernetes master).
 Must be set if `node_pool` is not set.

 * `ip_allocation_policy` - (Optional) Configuration for cluster IP allocation.
 As of now, only pre-allocated subnetworks (custom type with secondary ranges) are supported.
+    This will activate IP aliases.
+See the [official documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/ip-aliases)
+    Structure is documented below.

 * `logging_service` - (Optional) The logging service that the cluster should write logs to.
 Available options include `logging.googleapis.com` and